jgraph/www.diagrams.net-source/_posts/2021-05-06-sponsorship.md

 **You can help**

-We have opened up our [own org for donations](https://github.com/sponsors/jgraph) on GitHub sponsors.
-All donations will be passed on in full to the projects that extend us and that we're dependent on.
-Helping these projects become sustainable is very important to our sustainability.

 If you are interesting in sponsoring one of the supported projects directly, please do let us know on [Discord](https://discord.gg/7532ynTeuv).
-It does reduce the fees deducted from payments (GitHub sponsors doesn't yet, but we assume it will).

-We will continue to donate regardless of our own sponsorship, but anything additional will be very welcome to support this process long-term.
-We've enabled custom amounts to be set, you're not constrained by the tiers shown.